pnxtech/umf/umf.md

 <a name="Overriding-UMF-restricted-key-value-pairs"></a>
 #### 2.2.11.1 Overriding UMF restricted key / value pairs

-As mentioned earlier UMF restricted fields may not be used in occurrence to this specification, however, an application may override UMF restricted fields by including those fields in it's custom `body` object.
+As mentioned earlier UMF restricted fields may not be used in occurrence to this specification, however, an application may override UMF restricted fields by including those fields in its custom `body` object.

 The following are potential use-cases:

 * The application may choose to include its own sub-routing and override the `to` and `from` fields.
-* It might be desirable to have an application level message version.
+* It might be desirable to have an application-level message version.
 * The application may require its own message id (mid) format.

 The application level code is free to override the meaning of UMF restricted keys by looking inside its `body` object for potential overrides.